foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-1/step-5.md

 - Delete the following file(s) and / or folder(s):
   - `meshes\interface\`
+  - `textures\interface\`

-> This is required for Hand To Hand - An Adamant Addon to work and display the new skill constellations.
+> The mesh needs to be removed for Hand To Hand - An Adamant Addon to work and display the new skill constellations.
+The textures are removed so they don't overwrite NORDIC UI.
+For now, we are only using the Dawnguard improvements of this mod (for the werewolf/vampire perk trees).

 ##### [Shouts in the Dragon Tongue (SIDT)](https://www.nexusmods.com/skyrimspecialedition/mods/5515?tab=files)